vdeminstitute/vdemdata/README.md

 ## The vdemdata R package ##

-This package contains the most recent V-Dem dataset (v10) and provides some additional functions.
+This package contains the most recent V-Dem and V-Party datasets and provides some additional functions.

 #### Basics: ####
-* `vdem`: Load the dataset (for non-R users, please access the V-Dem dataset [here](https://www.v-dem.net/en/data/data-version-10/))
+* `vdem`: Load the V-Dem dataset (for non-R users, please access the V-Dem dataset [here](https://www.v-dem.net/en/data/data/v-dem-dataset/))
+* `vparty`: Load the V-Party dataset (for non-R users, please access the V-Party dataset [here](https://www.v-dem.net/en/data/data/v-party-dataset/))
-* `var_info`: Print to the console basic information on a specific variable as given in the codebook
+* `var_info`: Print to the console basic information on a specific variable as given in the codebook of the V-Dem dataset
-* `find_var`: Search variables via keywords
+* `find_var`: Search variables via keywords in the V-Dem dataset
-* `fill_vars`: Fill election-specific variables
+* `fill_vars`: Fill election-specific variables in the V-Dem dataset

 #### Graphics: ####
 * `plot_indicator`: Plot V-Dem indicators for exploratory data analysis.